joshburgess/redux-most/README.md

 of arguments.
 Therefore, `select` is used when we want to filter by a single action type, and `selectArray` is used when we want to filter by multiple action types (via an array) simultaneously.

-Additionally, to better align with the `Most` API, and because these fucntions take a known number of arguments, `select` & `selectArray` are curried, which allows them to be used in either a fluent style or a more functional style which enables the use of further currying, partial application, & functional composition.
+Additionally, to better align with the `Most` API, and because these functions take a known number of arguments, `select` & `selectArray` are curried, which allows them to be used in either a fluent style or a more functional style which enables the use of further currying, partial application, & functional composition.